AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Improve AWS t3 instances IPSec performance** to up to 6Gbps (MTU 1500 Bytes) for Multi-cloud Transit and Spoke gateway without additional license charge.
 The mechanism is to allow Insane Mode to be applied the t3 series without charging the Insane Mode license.
 For performance details on t3 series, refer to `t3 series Insane Mode performance <https://docs.aviatrix.com/HowTos/insane_mode_perf.html#t3-instance-series-performance>`_.

+- **Support N2 and C2 instance types on GCP gateways** improves Insane Mode performance on GCP cloud.
+For new network throughput with these new instance types, refer to `GCP Insane Mode Performance. <https://docs.aviatrix.com/HowTos/insane_mode_perf.html#gcp-performance-test-results>`_

 2. FireNet
 =============